embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### ENABLE_AUTOMATIC_VIEW_CAPTURE *boolean, optional*

 Controls Embrace's automatic view capture service.
-When enabled Embrace will automatically capture all displayed viewcontrollers.
+When enabled Embrace will automatically capture all displayed view controllers.
 This can help give you useful timeline data for your sessions.
-Some apps have single-view UI, such has media or gaming applications, in those cases it makes sense to disable this feature and record the data manually instead.
+Some apps have a single-view UI, such has media or gaming applications.
+In those cases it makes sense to disable this feature and record the data manually instead.
 Default is on.

 #### ENABLE_OS_LOG *boolean, optional*

-Enables Embrace's OS_LOG tracking features, you can read more about those here: [**Augment Sessions using OS Log**]({{< relref "/ios/features/augment-sessions" >}}) This feature is off by default.
+Enables Embrace's OS_LOG tracking features.
+You can read more about those here: [**Augment Sessions using OS Log**]({{< relref "/ios/features/augment-sessions" >}}) This feature is off by default.

 #### ENABLE_WK_AUTO_RELOAD *boolean, optional*

-Embrace can perfrom some automatic webkit management for you.
+Embrace can perform some automatic webkit management for you.
 This is off by default as not all apps can safely use it.
 You can read more about this feature here: [**Web Thread Monitoring**]({{< relref "/ios/features/web-thread-monitoring" >}})

 #### DISABLED_URL_PATTERNS *array[string], optional*

-Use this field to specify an array of regex strings.
+Use this field to specify an array of regex strings that prevent network requests with matching URLs from being captured.
 Whenever a URL is captured by Embrace, we check it against all the regexes in this array.
-If any match we will not record that url in the session.
-Use this to filter noisy urls from your sessions or protect PII from being uploaded to Embrace's servers.
+If any match, we will not record that request in the session.
+Use this to filter noisy URLs from your sessions or protect PII from being uploaded to Embrace's servers.

 #### URLSESSION_CAPTURE_FILTERS *array[string], optional*

 This field can be used to make Embrace ignore certain URLSessions entirely.
-Classes that match the regex strings in this array are not swizzled or interfered with.
+Classes who's names match the regex strings in this array are not swizzled.

 #### STARTUP_AUTOEND_SECONDS *int, optional*

-When set the SDK will attempt to automatically end the startup moment when the application settles.
+When set, the SDK will attempt to automatically end the startup moment when the application settles.
 This method will never be as accurate as placing endMoment yourself in your code.

 #### WEBVIEW_STRIP_QUERYPARAMS *boolean, optional*

-Disables the capture of query parameters in the session.
+Disables the capture of query parameters for webview URLs in the session.
 This can help if your query parameters contain private information that should not be uploaded to Embrace.
 This property is off by default.

 #### WEBVIEW_ENABLE *boolean, optional*